vikasmistry/Xtreme-Battery-Saver/README.md

 # XtremeBS

 ## There is currently an app in development
-The app will make it easy to configure the module and view the status

 This module is for those who want to really stretch their battery and is designed to be highly configurable.